Learn what being a member does for you

 When it comes to generating the right sales leads, it is important that you form the right B2B appointment setting team for the job.
 Remember, these people will be manning the frontlines, and you need them to be the best at the job.
 They have to be, since a business prospect’s first impression is influenced by the kind of marketers that calls them.
 Still, you have to admit that not everyone is up to the task.

 B2B lead generation is stressful work, where the rejection rate is high and the success rate is pretty low.
 Still, even with those numbers, the ones that succeed brings the most profit.
-You just have to make sure that the people handling your prospects are the best.
+You just have to make sure that the people handling your appointment setting are the best.
 And here is how you do it:

 Know their strengths — keep in mind that there is no such thing as a superman.
 A marketer can be very good at one skill, and then totally lacking at the other.
 Your job, as the manager, is to partner your people up with those whose skill sets can complement each other.
 For example, a social media specialist can work with a telemarketing representative to create a more comprehensive B2B leads interaction.